 H. Pylori infection is a significant risk factor for stomach cancer.
 H. pylori is a bacteria that is commonly found in the stomach.
 Many people are infected with H. pylori but few people actually develop stomach cancer.
-H. pylori may lead to the development of peptic ulcer disease (stomach ulcers) which are sores found in the stomach.
+H. pylori may lead to the development of gastritis (inflammation in the stomach wall) and peptic ulcer disease (stomach ulcers) which are sores found in the stomach.
 Stomach ulcers and inflammation caused by H. Pylori leads to changes in the cells that line the stomach and these changes can lead to cancer.

 - high consumption of red, smoked, cured or processed meat